Short-baseline interferometry local-tie experiments at the Onsala Space Observatory: Geodetic data analysis

-As an illustration of typical results, we present in Figure~\ref{FIG:ASCOT_GD_RES} three histograms of the post-fit residuals on the three baselines from the analysis of group-delay observations of all K-experiments with {\em ASCOT}.
+Using {\emph ASCOT} we obtain, for each vgosDb in Table~\ref{TAB:obs}, group-delay position estimates for OE and OW.
+The OE and OW group-delay positions for all vgosDbs are presented in Tables \ref{TAB:gr-oepos} and \ref{TAB:gr-owpos} respectively.
+To illustrate the results, we present in Figure~\ref{FIG:GR_HIST} three histograms of the post-fit residuals on the three baselines from the group-delay analysis of all ONTIE-sessions with {\em ASCOT}.
 Normal distributions are fitted to these histograms and show that the mean residuals are below 1~ps on all three baselines, with standard deviations below 15~ps.
-As expected, the short baseline between the modern VGOS antennas OE and OW gives the best performance.
+As expected the short baseline between the modern VGOS antennas OE and OW gives the best performance.